Databases for HIV collaboration (DHICE project)

 - Identify and document patient concerns relating to database research, including the use of personal information, and to work to resolve any issues if they arise.

 - Increase the involvement of community members in study design and management (e.g. through steering committee membership etc).

 - Raise the profile of HIV research in the community, especially cohort studies that are database projects.

-A community training day for community groups on the management and benefit of HIV databases is planned this summer.
-This will increase community awareness of this important area of research.
+This project increases community awareness of this important area of research.
 It will also include training for community members who want to participate on the steering committees of UK studies.

 Links to important HIV database studies

 The following important studies are based on databases.